juusokasperi/memarena/README.md

 # Memory Arena for C

-- A growable Memory Arena (Region) allocator for C.
+A growable Memory Arena (Region) allocator for C.
-- O(1) allocation speed with infinite growth capabilities.
-The implementation automatically chains new memory blocks when the current one is full.
-- Integrates directly with AddressSanitizer (ASAN) to catch use-after-free and buffer overflow bugs.

 ## Features